bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 With all this free time, I am not technically working by society’s standard definition of work—tasks that earn you money.
 So, if you were to ask me what I’m working on, the honest answer is: I’m doing nothing significant.
 But who wants to hear that in casual conversation?

-Which means I have an insane amount of time left in the week where I am practically not working—where I am narrowly defining work as things that make you money.
-So if I were to tell you what I am working on, the honest answer is: I am doing nothing.
-Who would want to hear this?
-I know I am eccentric, but I don’t want to appear eccentric in everyday conversations.

 ___